 According to the U.S. Department of Labor, injured workers can get multiple types of benefits from their injury claims.
 A workers’ compensation attorney in Birmingham can assess your case and tell you what compensation you’re likely to receive.
 Compensation may include:

 Any costs you have accumulated for the care of your injuries, potentially including travel to medical appointments, may be reimbursed through workers’ compensation benefits.

 If your injuries leave you unable to work for your employer at the job you held before, you may be eligible for vocational rehabilitation.
 This rehabilitation is a service the insurance company provides to help you find another job.

-Get a Free Consultation With a Birmingham Workers’ Compensation Lawyer
+Get A Free Consultation With A Birmingham Workers’ Compensation Lawyer

 The attorneys at Morris Bart & Associates, LLC know the techniques insurance companies use when dealing with those involved in a workers’ compensation claim.
-Our Birmingham workers’ compensation lawyers know how to present the facts in your case while we negotiate with the insurance company.
+Our Birmingham workers’ compensation attorneys know how to present the facts in your case while we negotiate with the insurance company.

 If the insurer refuses to come to a settlement, we will remain on your side during a court case.
 Our attorneys work on a contingency fee basis, which means we don’t get paid unless you do.
-Contact us today to talk to a worker’s compensation lawyer for free.
+Contact us today to talk to a worker’s compensation lawyer in Birmingham for free.

 to find a Morris Bart office near you.